Bald eagle: Reproduction

 Bald eagles are sexually mature at four or five years of age.
 When they are old enough to breed, they often return to the area where they were born.
-It is thought that bald eagles mate for life.
-However, if one member of a pair dies or disappears, the survivor will choose a new mate.
-A pair which has repeatedly failed in breeding attempts may split and look for new mates.
+Bald eagles have high mate fidelity and generally mate for life.
+However, if one pair member dies or disappears, the survivor will choose a new mate.
+A pair that has repeatedly failed in breeding attempts may split and look for new mates.
 Bald eagle courtship involves elaborate, spectacular calls and flight displays by the males.

 The flight includes swoops, chases, and cartwheels, in which they fly high, lock talons, and free-fall, separating just before hitting the ground.
 Usually, a territory defended by a mature pair will be 1 to 2 km of waterside habitat.

 Compared to most other raptors, which mostly nest in April or May, bald eagles are early breeders: nest building or reinforcing is often by mid-February, egg laying is often late February (sometimes during deep snow in the North), and incubation is usually mid-March and early May.
-Eggs hatch from mid April to early May, and the young fledge late June to early July.
+Eggs hatch from mid-April to early May, and the young fledge from late June to early July.
 The nest is the largest of any bird in North America; it is used repeatedly over many years and with new material added each year may eventually be as large as 4 m deep, 2.5 m across and weigh 1 t.
 One nest in Florida was found to be 6.1 m deep, 2.9 m across, and to weigh 3 ST. This nest is on record as the largest tree nest ever recorded for any animal.
 Usually nests are used for under five years, as they either collapse in storms or break the branches supporting them by their sheer weight.
 However, one nest in the Midwest was occupied continuously for at least 34 years.
 The nest is built of branches, usually in large trees found near water.
 When breeding where there are no trees, the bald eagle will nest on the ground, as has been recorded largely in areas largely isolated from terrestrial predators, such as Amchitka Island in Alaska.